Your Child’s Life and Family Life Are Our Priority

 Family Occupations and Family-Centered Therapy” in the recent Foundations for Pediatric Practice for the OTA.

-In 2019 Stacy will be honored with the American Occupational Therapy Association Award of Emerging and Innovative practice for “Defining Excellence and Leadership in Family-Centered Practice.”
+In 2019 Stacy was be honored with the American Occupational Therapy Association Award of Emerging and Innovative practice for “Defining Excellence and Leadership in Family-Centered Practice.”
 Stacy engages with professionals, both sharing her expertise and learning from her own colleagues and different disciplines.
 She is member of a well-respected consultation group of mental health professionals.
 In 2013, she formed the Occupational Therapy Pittsburgh Initiative (OTPI) which is a leading group of OT’s whose vision is to promote excellence in the profession and the community to multi-disciplinary clinicians, educators and consumers.
 Stacy appreciates the importance of providing a cohesive team experience, including understanding families and their expertise on their child.

 Barbara Corcoran of the acclaimed The Corcoran Group and ABC television’s, Shark Tank, identified Stacy’s passion as the cornerstone for success in her business to serve the children and families of Pittsburgh and beyond.